What does a Construction Director do?

 - Bachelor’s degree in Construction Management, Civil Engineering, or a related field.

-- Minimum of 10 years of experience in construction management, with at least 5 years in a leadership role.
+- Minimum of 10 years of experience in construction management, with at least 5 years in a senior leadership role.

 - Excellent leadership and team management skills.